lorin/alloy-consistency/README.md

 The problem is:
 * (E1,E0) is in *rb*, which means that E1 returned before E0
 * (E0,E1) is in *vis*, which means that E0 is visible to E1

-This violates are intuitive notions of how causality works.